The Tranquil Rose Cruising Schedule

-For those of you who enjoy your canal history this trip is a must, as it features the Grand Union Canal, the last viable canal of the short canal age.
-To start your holiday, you may like to arrive early and visit the excellent museum at Stoke Bruerne and spend a couple of hours wondering around the exhibits.
-Leaving Stoke Bruerne we descend a short flight of locks before travelling through peaceful and open countryside past Cosgrove with its amazing iron trunk aqueduct, to Milton Keynes (which is perhaps surprisingly rural).
-From here we commence a gradual climb up the northern slopes of the Chiltern Hills via Soulbury, Leighton Buzzard and the Marsworth flight of locks.
-If you care to walk up this flight you will see the huge reservoirs feeding the Grand Union Canal as well as the junctions with the Aylesbury and Wendover Arms, before we reach the summit at Bulbourne.
-The heavily wooded Tring cutting takes us to the curiously-named Cowroast lock, and here we commence our descent through Berkhamsted to our final moorings at Winkwell.
+For those of you who enjoy your canal history this trip is a must, as it features the Grand Union Canal, the last viable canal of the short canal age, and two excellent museums.
+To start your holiday, you may like to arrive early and visit the Canal Museum at Stoke Bruerne and spend a couple of hours wondering around the exhibits.
+Leaving Stoke Bruerne we descend a short flight of locks before travelling through peaceful and open countryside past Cosgrove with its amazing iron trunk aqueduct, to Milton Keynes.
+Here you will have the opportunity to visit Bletchley Park, the home of the WW2 Codebreakers, and see the amazing work they carried out.
+Leaving Milton Keynes, we commence a gradual climb up the northern slopes of the Chiltern Hills via Soulbury, Leighton Buzzard and the Marsworth flight of locks.
+If you care to walk up this flight of locks you will see the huge reservoirs feeding the Grand Union Canal as well as the junctions with the Aylesbury and Wendover Arms, before we reach the summit at Bulbourne.
+The heavily wooded Tring cutting takes us to the curiously named Cowroast Lock, where we commence our descent to the historic market town of Berkhamsted with its motte-and-bailey castle remains and high street.
+If you have the time do visit 173 High Street, the oldest known extant jettied building in England and now a shop.
+Our last half days travelling takes us from Berkhamsted to our final moorings at Winkwell.

-Easy to access, Winkwell is situated 5 minutes from Hemel Hempstead Station and consists of a dozen or so cottages and the Three Horseshoes, a great pub beside the canal.
+Easy to access, Winkwell is situated 5 minutes from Hemel Hempstead mainline station and consists of a dozen or so cottages and the Three Horseshoes, a great pub beside the canal.
 If you arrive early, it should be easy to find the crew!
 If you are feeling energetic, this cruise gives our guests an excellent opportunity to learn the dark art of ‘lock wheeling’ with locks coming thick and fast.
 Of course, you can just sit back in the well deck and take in the views with a cuppa instead.
-The first lock arrives within 400 mtrs of our departure as we travel ‘downhill’ through Hemel Hempstead and out into the countryside towards the wooded Cassiobury Park where we will moor on the first evening.
-We continue down the Colne Valley through Rickmansworth, with locks at Copper Mill, Black Jacks, Denham Deep (the clue is in the name), Uxbridge and Cowley, before arriving at Bulls Bridge, once the main layby for working boats awaiting orders from Brentford or Limehouse to be taken to the Midlands.
-From Bulls Bridge we take the Paddington Arm into London to visit Little Venice, Camden Lock and Kings Cross where we will moor outside the London Canal Museum for the night.
-After an early start we will leave London and travel back to Bulls Bridge where we re-join the main line of the GU to descend the Hanwell flight of eight locks to join the River Thames at Brentford and finish our cruise with a short journey up the tidal Thames to Teddington.
+The first lock arrives within 400 mtrs of our departure as we travel ‘downhill’ through Hemel Hempstead and out into the countryside towards the wooded Cassiobury Park on the outskirts of Watford.
+We continue down the Colne Valley through Rickmansworth, with locks at Copper Mill, Black Jacks, Denham Deep (the clue is in the name), Uxbridge and Cowley before arriving at Bulls Bridge, once the main layby for working boats awaiting orders from Brentford or Limehouse to be taken to the Midlands.
+Continuing southwards we will descend the Hanwell flight of eight locks to join the River Thames at Brentford and finish our cruise with a short journey up the tidal Thames to Teddington.